-Note that there is an influence of the SGS motions onto the simulated fluctuations and consequently $\sigma{\rm RH}$.
-Based on currently ongoing work and in accordance to a study performed by Chandrakar et al. (2022), we estimate the contributions from these SGS fluctuations to the total fluctuations to be max. $\pm 0.04 \times \sigma{\rm RH}$, which represents the uncertainty of the determined $\sigma{\rm RH}$ values.
+Note that there is an influence of the SGS motions on the simulated fluctuations and consequently σ{RH} .
+Based on currently ongoing work and in accordance with a study performed by Chandrakar et al. (2022), we estimate the contributions from these SGS fluctuations to the total fluctuations to be max $\pm 0.04 \times \sigma{RH}$, which represents the uncertainty of the determined σ{RH} values.